purvalpatel/kubernetes-sample/Gateway-api.md

 Introduction:
 --------------
+.
+Gateway API is designed for cloud environments Gateway API expects: <br>
+A LoadBalancer service type (works automatically in AWS, GCP, Azure) <br>
+Or an on-premise LoadBalancer implementation like MetalLB <br>

+**So this is not recommended aproch if you are using this in local environment.** <br>

 Kubernetes originally used **Ingress** to manage L7 (HTTP/HTTPS) traffic into the cluster. <br>
 But **Ingress had limitations** → confusing annotations, no standard features across vendors, weak TCP/UDP support. <br>